Monday, July 28, 2014

 not be the strongest or have any superpowers to make him a supervillain, but he makes up for his drawbacks.
 He was once a

 crazed fanboy of the world's greatest hero, Mr. Incredible and desperately wanted to be his sidekick.
 Sadly, his idol told him that he only works alone.
 It left poor Syndrome feeling rejected and led him into life against the supers.
-Being a technological genius made it easy for Syndrome to make his robotic creations and lure the former supers into danger.
+Being a technological genius made it easy for Syndrome to build his robotic creations and lure the former supers into danger.
 Syndrome himself wants to become one.
 He is the only villain from a Pixar flick I sincerely enjoyed.
 And none of those villains come close to Syndrome.

 #10.
 The Wicked Witch of the West (The Wizard of Oz)